 BIO

 Mami Takahashi is a multidisciplinary artist from Tokyo.
-Using photography, performance, installation, and urban intervention, her practice explores the complexities of being Asian and a woman living outside of her home country.
+Using photography, performance, installation, poetry, and sound art, her practice explores the complexities relationship between “others” and '“us”.

-Previous exhibitions and performances have taken place at Portland Institute for Contemporary Art, Portland, OR; San Francisco Art Institute, San Francisco; DANK Haus, Chicago, IL; The International Museum of Art, El Paso, TX; Southern Alberta Art Gallery, Alberta, Canada; Gwangju Folk Art Museum, Gwangju, Korea; Instituto Municipal del Arte la Cultura, DG Mexico and Toriizaka Art Gallery, Tokyo, among other venues.
+Previous exhibitions and performances have taken place at Portland Institute for Contemporary Art, Portland, OR; San Francisco Art Institute, San Francisco; International Museum of Surgical Science, Chicago, IL; The International Museum of Art, El Paso, TX; Southern Alberta Art Gallery, Alberta, Canada; Gwangju Folk Art Museum, Gwangju, Korea; Instituto Municipal del Arte la Cultura, DG Mexico, Tardino 6 Platform, Azerbeijan and Toriizaka Art Gallery, Tokyo, among other venues.
 She holds an MFA from Portland State University and a BFA from Joshibi University of Art and Design, Kanagawa.
-Takahashi is a recipient of the Ford Family Award for MASS MoCA residency and the Pacific Northwest College of Art+Leland Iron Work residency.
+Takahashi is a recipient of the Ford Family Award for MASS MoCA residency in 2020 and the Foundation of Contemporary Art’s Emergency Grant for her solo performance at Baku, Azerbaijan in 2023.

 STATEMENT